MageStudio/mage-docs/docs/engine/advanced/input/gamepad.md

 Input.enableGamepad();
 ```

+> The Gamepad module will be available as `Input.gamepad`.

-> Events will be fired as soon as a gamepad is detected.
+!> Events will be fired as soon as a gamepad is detected.
 For safety reasons, **user input is required before the gamepad is fully detected**: we recommend you to inform the user they should press a button on their device in order to use it.

 ---

 ## Events

-> All the following events have listeners in your Scene, according to the following pattern: for each event, the listener that will be used is `onEventName`, assuming that the event is `eventName`.
+?> All the following events have listeners in your Scene, according to the following pattern: for each event, the listener that will be used is `onEventName`, assuming that the event is `eventName`.
 Note that the difference between the listener name and the event name is the upperCase event name preceded by the prefix `on`.

 If you want to set up listeners in your scripts, you have to: